mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Aren't you afraid that your fish will be next to die?"

-  Thi moved to turn over the fish on the grill pipe.
+  Thi moved to turn over the fish and bread on the pipe.

   "Well, yes.
 But what can I do about that?
 It is not easy to dry fish with a dim Ara.
 They rot too quickly.
 And we have enough grain from Heiko to keep us going until Holragi figures out what's going on."